tugraz-rdm/rdm/README.md

 **Tailwind CSS**: For styling, we could be using Tailwind CSS.
 It provides pre-defined CSS classes that make it quick and easy to style our application without having to write custom CSS.

-### Backend

 **Node.js**: Based on the complexity of the web application, we may integrate additional backend frameworks or platforms as necessary.

 ### Deployment

-**Vercel**: I've selected Vercel for deployment due to its one-click deployment process and excellent support for Next.js applications.
+**Vercel**: We've selected Vercel for deployment due to its one-click deployment process and excellent support for Next.js applications.

 ## Upcoming Improvements